gfonteno/oci/oci-vtaps-flow-logs/lab1/lab1.md

         ![loggroup-createloggroups](images/flowlogs-enableflowlogs.png)

-3. In the Enable flow logs **"Basic information"** window, use the data below:
+3. In the Enable flow logs **"Basic information"** window, fill in the name, log group and capture filter details with the data below.

     Name and Flow log destination